 Updated January 4, 2022

-The Raspberry Pi is a low cost, credit card-sized computer with big ambitions.
+The Raspberry Pi is a low-cost, credit card-sized computer with big ambitions.
 Originally, it was made to teach tech newcomers about computers.
-Thanks to the ever ingenious nature of IT leaders, however, the potential use cases for the device expanded far beyond academia.
-Today, the Raspberry Pi is used in a plethora of settings by enterprises and organizations around the world.
+Thanks to the ever-ingenious nature of IT leaders, however, the potential use cases for the device expanded far beyond academia.
+Today, the Raspberry Pi is used in many settings by enterprises and organizations worldwide.

 History of the Raspberry Pi